-#1 Updated by Olena Kaminska almost 6 years ago
+#1 Updated by Olena Kaminska about 6 years ago

 Your issue is not with weighting, but rather with the population that you are interested to represent and with units of analysis.
 This is a common issue with pooled analysis and needs a lot of attention if such is attempted.

 Here is my suggestion for your situation, but there are a number of other possibilities:

 - your unit of analysis can be change